The Orchard Day Nursery Kew

 Place of Work: 57-59 Kew Bridge Road, Brentford, Greater London, TW8 0EW

-We are currently recruiting for a passionate Early Year Practitioner to join our wonderful Nursery in Kew Bridge.
+We are currently recruiting for passionate Early Year Practitioners to join our wonderful Nursery in Kew Bridge.

 The Orchard Day Nursery Kew, based in Brentford, West London, has a strong family atmosphere and prepares children exceptionally well for their first steps towards primary schools.
 We believe in recruiting and training the very best early year practitioner and staff to meet the needs of all young babies, toddlers and pre-schoolers in our care, providing the highest standards of care in a safe and secure environment.
 Children are encouraged and supported to become natural explorers and inquisitive learners.
 We offer shift work between the hours of 7am-7pm for all our nursery staff.

 The successful Early Year Practitioner should be passionate about children’s learning.